The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Generalized functional integral corresponding to generalized Green function of constructed quantum e. -m. field of deinterlaced photon

 Using the kernel theorem~(see~\cite{gelfand:books:02:iss:04}) we have

-where $\varphi(z_{1}, \ldots, z_{n})$ is bump functions of~$n$ variables.
+where~\(\varphi(z_{1}, \ldots, z_{n})\) is bump functions of~\(n\) variables.

-This allows to interpret that functional as a generalized state of the photon passing in succession~$n$ segments~$\Delta z_{j}$ at the appropriate time intervals~$\Delta t_{j}$.
+This allows to interpret that functional as a generalized state of the photon located sequentially on~\(n\) segments~\(\Delta z_{j}\) at the appropriate time intervals~\(\Delta t_{j}\).
 This implies that the convolution of these states

 is the state of the photon at the last moment of time.